-Maailmanvaihto receives applications from EVS volunteer candidates year around and applies for EVS project funding from the Finnish National Agency CIMO.
+Maailmanvaihto receives EVS volunteers for periods of 6–12 months and it applies for EVS project funding from the Finnish National Agency CIMO.
 Applications are mostly prepared in January and March.
-Most of the EVS volunteers begin their projects in August or September and their voluntary work period is from 6 to 12 months.
+Most of the EVS volunteers begin their projects in August or September.

 For more information about the EVS programme, please consult the European Youth Portal.